danielflower/swrl/README.md

 1. Uninstall the Swirl extension if you have it already.
 2. Go to extensions, enable developer mode, and add the chrome folder as an extension.
-3. Once debugged, zip the folder and upload to the Chrome store.
+3. Once debugged, increment the version in `manifest.js`, zip the folder and upload to the Chrome store.